Psalm 61: the Rock that is higher than I

 To the chief musician upon Neginah.
 This Hebrew word is singular and means some sort of stringed instrument, like a harp.
 But because it’s just one instrument, maybe this is a song meant for private worship.
 Just time between David and God.

 The time in history is unknown for sure, but most scholars believe that David is king (verse 6) and that he is outside Jerusalem and longing for home (verse 2).
 Maybe David wrote this from the hill he was in exile upon during the betrayal of his son Absalom.
 The sad story of David’s son Absalom can be read in 2 Samuel 15-18.

-David opens his prayer in a great cry to God to hear him!
-Listen to me; hear me.
+David opens his prayer in a great cry to God to hear him.
+Listen to me.
+Hear me.

 Do you ever wonder if God is listening or if He even hears us?
-There are so many terrible things going on in the world, how or why would He listen to me?
+Do you every think- there are so many terrible things going on in the world, how or why would He listen to me?
 That is absolutely not how God works.
 He hears all; He sees all.
 He knows all.
-And the thought that He can’t is just me putting limits on God.
+And the thought that He can’t, is just us putting limits on God.

-The truth is that He wants to hear what’s on my heart and your heart, what worries us, what makes us afraid.
+The truth is that He wants to hear what’s on our hearts, what worries us, what makes us afraid.
 That is the relationship that He wants with all of His children.

 David knew this.

 Pharisees may rest in their prayers; true believers are eager for an answer to them: ritualist may be satisfied when they have “said or sung” their litanies and collects, but living children of God will never rest till their supplications have entered the ears of the Lord God of Sabaoth.Charles Spurgeon, English preacher, 1834-1892

 David felt like he needed to beg God to hear him, maybe because he was far away from home.
 During Absalom’s rebellion David was in exile across the Jordan river some twenty miles from the city of Jerusalem.